Evlers/rt-thread_wifi-host-driver/README.md

 endmenu
 ```
 **Note:**<br>
-sdio driver needs to support byte transfer.
-In the bsp of RT-Thread, most chips do not have the function of adapting byte transfer. <br>
+sdio driver needs to support stream transfer.
+In the bsp of RT-Thread, most chips do not have the function of adapting stream transfer. <br>
+The `Cortex-M4` core also requires software to compute `CRC16` and send it after the data.<br>
-Please modify the `drv_sdio.c` file according to the following example: <br>
+For the `Cortex-M7` core, modify the "drv_sdio.c" file as shown in the following example: <br>
 ```c
 /* The example is an sdio driver for the STM32H750 */ SCB_CleanInvalidateDCache();